cross32768/PlaNet_PyTorch/README.md

 I'm going to add result of experiments at least three times for each environment in the original paper.

-All results are test score (without exploration noise), acquired at every 10 episode.
+All results are test score (without exploration noise), acquired at every 10 episodes.

 And I applied moving average with window size=5